microsoft/vscode-docs/docs/editor/tasks.md

 ### Compound tasks

 You can also compose tasks out of simpler tasks with the `dependsOn` property.
 For example, if you have a workspace with a client and server folder and both contain a build script, you can create a task that starts both build scripts in separate terminals.
-If you list more than one task in the `dependsOn` property, they are executed in parallel.
+If you list more than one task in the `dependsOn` property, they are executed in parallel by default.

 The `tasks.json` file looks like this: